Luc Besson: Cinéma du look

-Critics such as Raphaël Bassan and Guy Austin cite Besson as a pivotal figure in the Cinéma du look movement—a specific, highly visual style produced from the 1980s into the early 1990s.
+Film critics such as Raphaël Bassan and Guy Austin cite Besson as a pivotal figure in the Cinéma du look movement—a specific, highly visual style produced from the 1980s into the early 1990s.
 His early films Subway (1985), The Big Blue (1988) and La Femme Nikita (1990) are all considered of this stylistic school.

 The term was coined by critic Raphaël Bassan in a 1989 essay in La Revue du Cinema n° 449.
 A partisan of the experimental cinema and friend of New Wave ("nouvelle vague") directors, Bassan grouped Besson with Jean-Jacques Beineix and Leos Carax as three directors who shared the style of "le look".
 These directors were later critically described as "favouring style over substance, and spectacle over narrative".

 Besson, and most of the filmmakers so categorised, were uncomfortable with the label.
-He contrasted their work with France's New Wave.
-"Jean-Luc Godard and François Truffaut were rebelling against existing cultural values and used cinema as a means of expression simply because it was the most avant-garde medium at the time," said Besson in a 1985 interview in The New York Times.
-"Today, the revolution is occurring entirely within the industry and is led by people who want to change the look of movies by making them better, more convincing and pleasurable to watch.

-"Because it's becoming increasingly difficult to break into this field, we have developed a psychological armor and are ready to do anything in order to work," he added.
-"I think our ardor alone is going to shake the pillars of the moviemaking establishment."
+In a 1985 interview with The New York Times, Besson contrasted the "Cinema du Look" with France's New Wave : "Jean-Luc Godard and François Truffaut were rebelling against existing cultural values and used cinema as a means of expression simply because it was the most avant-garde medium at the time" he added "Today, the revolution is occurring entirely within the industry and is led by people who want to change the look of movies by making them better, more convincing and pleasurable to watch."
+Also addressing the accusations of style over substance he remarked "Because it's becoming increasingly difficult to break into this field, we have developed a psychological armor and are ready to do anything in order to work," finally adding "I think our ardor alone is going to shake the pillars of the moviemaking establishment."

 Popular success

 Many of Besson's films have achieved popular, if not always critical, success.
-Reviews were mixed for Le Grand Bleu (The Big Blue).
+Reviews were mixed for The Big Blue.
 Kevin Thomas of the Los Angeles Times wrote that the movie was "too long and initially awkward but is clearly the work of a visionary."
+Le Grand Bleu (The Big Blue) has become a cult film in France over time.

 "When the film had its premiere on opening night at the 1988 Cannes Film Festival, it was mercilessly drubbed, but no matter; it was a smash," observed the International Herald Tribune in a 2007 profile of Besson.
 "Embraced by young people who kept returning to see it again, the movie sold 10 million tickets and quickly became what the French call a 'film générationnel,' a defining moment in the culture."

-Besson's La Femme Nikita (1990) is one of his earliest action films, and Besson went on to write and produce numerous films in this genre, including the Taxi series (1998–2007), the Transporter series (2002–2008), and the Jet Li films Kiss of the Dragon and Unleashed.
+Besson's La Femme Nikita (1990) is one of his earliest action films.
+Besson went on to write and produce numerous films in this genre, including the Taxi series (1998–2007), the Transporter series (2002–2008), and the Jet Li films Kiss of the Dragon and Unleashed.
 He also worked on Lockout (2012).